 loader2

-Chapter 4: Commodity Indices
+Chapter 4: Understand the Commodity Indices in Detail

-5 Mins 04 Oct 2022 0 COMMENT
+4 Mins 04 Oct 2022 0 COMMENT

 You might already be trading in the equity market regularly and investing in a number of instruments such as indices and stocks in the form of cash, Futures and Options.
 When it comes to equity index, the most popular indices are Nifty, Bank Nifty, Sensex and also a few sectoral indices such as Auto, Bank, IT, Metal, to name few.
 Likewise, the commodity market also has sectoral commodity indices such as BULLDEX, (comprising Gold and Silver), ENRGDEX (comprising Crude oil and Natural gas) and METLDEX (comprising Aluminium, Copper, Lead, Nickel and Zinc).